shapely/shapely/docs/installation.rst

 ------------------------------------------------

-You may want to use a specific GEOS version or a GEOS distribution that is already present on your system (for example for compatibility with other modules that depend on GEOS, such as cartopy or osgeo.ogr).
-In such cases you will need to ensure the GEOS library is install and then compile Shapely yourself, installing it from source (by directing pip to ignore the binary wheels).
+You may want to use a specific GEOS version or a GEOS distribution that is already present on your system (for compatibility with other modules that depend on GEOS, such as cartopy or osgeo.ogr).
+In such cases you will need to ensure the GEOS library is installed on your system and then compile Shapely from source yourself, by directing pip to ignore the binary wheels.

 On Linux::